coreinside5/markdown-challenge/README.md

 * Promenades dans la nature

 ## You can count on me when you get a problem.
+I am not a bad person, you know?
+If i can help you in any way, i'll do it.

 <<[Profile precedent](https://github.com/JeanChristopheM/markdown-challenge) | [Maxim K](https://github.com/coreinside5/markdown-challenge) | [Profile suivant](https://github.com/Mika215/markdown-challange)>>